 Today, it is considered more of a Taoist meditation than a “martial art”.
 Teacher Paul Lam tells us, “The essential principles include mind integrated with the body; control of movements and breathing; generating internal energy, mindfulness, song (loosening 松) and jing (serenity 静)”.

 The ultimate purpose of tai chi, apparently, is not to stop us punching people (who knew?).
 Actually tai chi is used to cultivate chi (read: chi meditations), the life-force.
 When we practice the slow flowing movement of tai chi we bring the mind and body together, we increase present-moment-mindedness, and we generate (and become aware of) the chi energy in the body.
 These are the traditional reasons for practicing tai chi.

-However, over the past half decade scientific research has proven that there are many benefits of Tai Chi.
+However, over the past half decade scientific research has proven that there are many health benefits of Tai Chi and Qigong.
 Because of this, most people practice tai chi for stress relief and relaxation.

 QiGong is very similar to tai chi.
 The main difference is that Qigong is purely for healing and is not a martial art.